 When possible, put your phone away and turn off notifications.
 Also, do your best to find a quiet spot with no radio or TV to compete with whatever it is you’re trying to learn.

 Once you do all of this, you can learn how to take your learning to the next level in this video:

 It may seem obvious, but there’s a direct link between proper nutrition and learning outcomes.
 Nutrient deficiencies can cause you to feel like you’re in a haze, which is a surefire recipe for slow learning.

-So, get at least seven hours of sleep each night, so you can wake up refreshed and ready to learn.
-Try reviewing the information you’re trying to learn before bed, so you can use your sleep time transferring it as long-term memories.
+Get at least seven hours of sleep each night, so you can wake up refreshed and ready to learn.
+Try reviewing the information you’re trying to learn before bed, so you can use your sleep time transferring it into long-term memories.

 It also helps to have a consistent bedtime routine.
 Your body needs to have consistent Circadian rhythms to fall right asleep and get those valuable REM cycles.

 We all have our strengths and weaknesses, right?
 I know I’m terrible at foreign languages and much more comfortable with reading and writing.
 Take a self-assessment and think about things you learn quickly and things that turn you into a slow learner.

 Then, use this self-assessment to your advantage, and play to your strengths.
 When I’m struggling to learn Spanish or Bosnian, I challenge myself to read children’s books or write rudimentary stories because I enjoy them and am more comfortable with these activities.
 This helps me learn something I struggle with because I’m playing to my strengths, instead of just forcing myself to review grammar or memorize flashcards.